Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/README.md

 ---

+# Sub-program

+Sub-program for CZCM, for add some options easily Tutorial for Sub-program, read How to use.md

+## Resource Generator & Audio Groups Generator (RG & AGG)

+RG & AGG is for make Resource Groups and Audio Groups

+---

 ## Note

 * When You want to use multiple lines, you need to write in other json or txt files and copy-paste it